 4 Non-Negotiable Criteria for Good Web Design Leads

 So what’s the solution?
-Are all these leads worthless?
+Are all leads worthless?
 Do good web design leads for sale online even exist?

 The answer is yes.
 Finding good web design leads for sale online is possible but it takes understanding what a good lead is and how it gets sourced.
 To help, here’s my criteria for a good qualified lead:

-For most, a good web design / development budget is going to be somewhere in the $5,000–$30,000+ range.
+The first criteria for a good web design lead is a realistic high-paying budget.
+For most, a good web design / development budget is going to be somewhere in the $20,000–$50,000+ range.
 The exact number can depend on the complexity of the project, of course, but if a client hasn’t stated a budget above this threshold – they may not be worth pursuing.

-3. Good Leads Must Have a Strong Company Reputation
+3. Strong Company Reputation

 Scammy-looking companies are never good leads.
 If a company doesn’t look reputable or trust-worthy, they most likely aren’t worth pursuing.
 The chances are very high that they will either not convert or make a bad client.
 In fact, I’d stay away from entire industries (like adult media or even tech startups) because they tend to generate companies with bad reputations.

-4. Good Leads Must Have a Realistic Scope of Work
+4. Realistic Scope of Work

+One final criteria I recommend is a realistic work scope outlined for the project.
+In combination with budget, a realistic scope of work usually equals realistic expectations throughout the project.
 If a client wants an Ebay clone built in 3 days for $500, this is an obvious warning flag – and even substantial budgets can become impractical if the scope of work isn’t appropriate.

 These 4 criteria are the bare minimum prerequisites web design agencies should use to filter leads.
 You might choose to be even more strict or specific (for example, qualifying by industry) about the leads you pursue.